trustoverip/tswg-tsp-specification/spec/spec.md

 ### Metadata Privacy in Routed Mode

 Metadata privacy is one of the primary goals of deploying TSP in the routed mode.
-The TSP endpoints, the sender and receiver, aim to route their messages through chosen intermediaries, maintain the same authenticity and confidentiality properties of TSP and enhance the protection of metadata privacy related to the following exposures:
+The TSP endpoints, the sender and receiver, aim to route their messages through chosen intermediaries, maintain the same authenticity and confidentiality properties of TSP, and enhance the protection of metadata privacy related to the following exposures:

 - The exposed direct neighbor relationship VIDs and related network transport information used to carry TSP messages are publicly knowable by all third parties.
 The TSP routed mode shields exposure of VIDs in endpoint-to-endpoint relationships through nested envelopes as defined in [Section 4](#nested-messages).
 - VIDs used in routing and part of route information are knowable by the intermediaries along the routing path by necessity.
 The intermediaries are given only limited trust related to carrying out routing functions.
 Another layer of nesting allows endpoints to shield their inner contextual relationship VIDs from the intermediaries in the routing path.